weststack-io/insight-studio/docs/USER_GUIDE.md

 - **Engagement**: Topics user has opened or spent time on
 - **Preferences**: Explicit topic interests set by user
 - **Format Preferences**: Preferred content formats (text vs audio)

+### Topic Preferences - How They Work

+Topic preferences are a powerful way to customize your content experience.
+Here's how they affect what you see:

+#### Setting Topic Preferences

+1. Navigate to the **Preferences** tab on your dashboard
+2. Add topics you're interested in (e.g., "Stock Market Basics", "Bond Investing", "Estate Planning")
+3. Set an interest level for each topic:
+   - **High**: Topics you're very interested in
+   - **Medium**: Topics you have moderate interest in
+   - **Low**: Topics you have minimal interest in

+#### How Preferences Affect Your Content

+**1. Personalized Feed - Explainers Filtering**
+- Only topics marked with **High** interest level are used to filter explainers in your personalized dashboard feed
+- The feed will show up to 5 explainers that match your high-interest topics
+- This ensures you see the most relevant educational content first

+**2. Briefing Generation - AI Content Tailoring**
+- When weekly briefings are generated, **all** your topic preferences (regardless of interest level) are passed to the AI
+- The AI uses this information to tailor the briefing content to topics you care about
+- For example, if you've indicated interest in "Tax Strategies", the briefing may include more tax-related insights

+**3. Content Ranking and Scoring**
+- Explainers and lessons that match your topic preferences receive higher scores in the ranking algorithm
+- Content matching your preferences gets a +10 point boost in relevance scoring
+- This means preferred topics appear higher in search results and recommendations

+**4. Recommended Topics**
+- The system may suggest additional topics based on your existing preferences and portfolio holdings
+- These recommendations help you discover new areas of interest

+#### Best Practices

+- **Be Specific**: Use specific topic names (e.g., "Dividend Investing" rather than just "Investing")
+- **Set High Interest**: Mark topics you want to see in your feed as "High" interest
+- **Keep Updated**: Regularly review and update your preferences as your interests evolve
+- **Use Medium/Low**: Topics set to Medium or Low still influence briefing generation, so include topics you want mentioned even if you don't want them in your feed

 ## Content Delivery Channels